Dadido3/D3config/README.md

 // Use the result id to unregister later. defer c.UnregisterCallback(id)

-// Register callback to listen for events, but only for path ".something.to.watch". id = c.RegisterCallback([]string{".something.to.watch"}, func(c *config.Config, modified, added, removed []string) {
+// Register callback to listen for events, but only inside the path ".something.to.watch".
+// This includes modifications to ".something.to.watch" itself. id = c.RegisterCallback([]string{".something.to.watch"}, func(c *config.Config, modified, added, removed []string) {
     fmt.Printf("Filtered m: %v, a: %v, r:%v\n", modified, added, removed) })